Close Menu

 15. Size and Volume"The container holds more liquid.""The box has less room for storage."

-See also The Opposite of Dry: A Comprehensive Guide to Descriptive Language
+See also Understanding the Opposite of "Undesigned" — A Comprehensive Guide

 Proper Usage: Multiple "Fewer" in a Sentence